 That Australia should continue to be at the forefront of innovation and application of ICT is self-evident to anyone who examines the economic and social dynamics of our age.
 Our work, our wealth, health, learning and entertainment are increasingly enabled by ICT.
 It is easy to take this for granted and see the industry in the image of a few international companies that have become the central powerhouses of industry growth, driven by a global agenda.

 The visibility of the IBMs, Microsofts, Suns, News Corps and Ciscos tends to obscure the contribution of Australian researchers, innovators and managers to the success of these industry giants and to the achievements of the many Australian companies and individuals that bring the benefits of the technologies to bear on our personal and national needs.

 The Foundation aims to make Australia proudly aware of the achievements of the many Australians, young and old, who have made those ICT achievements possible.
 Appropriately, the Foundation is named after Dr Trevor Pearcey, the architect and pioneer of the world's fourth digital computer, CSIRAC, created in Sydney in 1949/50 and now preserved in the Museum of Melbourne.
 This iconic piece of electronics and the name of its design team leader, is employed by the Pearcey Foundation as a platform to promote the significance of the ICT sector on the Australian economy to Australians.

 The Pearcey Foundation seeks to identify and reward the best of those individuals and help their example inspire more Australians to choose and excel in ICT careers.

-For a long time, the Pearcey Foundation has been considering inviting members to support the Foundation and its aims.
+Early on, the Pearcey Foundation planned to inviting members to support the Foundation and its aims.